Mary Reid (activist): Personal life

-She married Cathal Óg Goulding.
-He father Cathal Goulding was the Official IRA chief of staff.
-In 1973 they had a son Cathal.
-During her period of arrest in France Reid’s son was placed in a French foster home until taken in by friends and by his grandmother.
-Her marriage did not last, her partner was the academic and former IRSP activist Terry Robson from about 1989 to her death.
-Reid died in 2003 when she drowned while walking her dogs at Lacacurry beach on the Isle of Doagh, Co.
-Donegal.
+She married Cathal Óg Goulding, the son of Official IRA chief of staff Cathal Goulding.
+In 1973, they had a son Cathal.
+During her period of arrest in France, Reid's nine-year-old son was placed in a French foster home until taken in by friends and by his grandmother.
+Her marriage did not last.

+Her long-term partner was the academic and former IRSP activist Terry Robson from about 1989 to her death.
+Reid died in 2003; she drowned while walking her dogs at Lacacurry beach on the Isle of Doagh, County Donegal.
 There was some controversy as it was unclear if she died rescuing her dog or if there were suspicious circumstances around it.
-However an investigation in 2005 established her death as accidental.
+However, an investigation in 2005 concluded that her death was accidental.